 This three-week interdisciplinary and hands-on course unravels the complexity behind truly sustainable urban development.
 The programme uses Amsterdam as case study for analysis and action.
 While immersed within this innovative city, students will learn about several aspects of urban resilience from ecological, economic, and cultural perspectives.
 Through the use of different tools, scientific methods and analysis, students will experience experimental urban design and planning firsthand.

-- The city of Amsterdam as your lab
+- Enjoy the city of Amsterdam as your living lab.